srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The `targetOutput` of an output node, however, is of binary valye, i.e. either 0 or 1.

 For example: if we train on an image presenting a "3", the corresponding *label* will be the integer "3".
-Then the `targetOutput` of the 3rd output node (it's actually the 4th node since we started at the 0th) will be a "1" while the `targetOutput` of all other 9 nodes will be "0".
+Then the `targetOutput` of node 3 (which is actually the 4th node since we started at the 0th) will be a "1" while the `targetOutput` of all other 9 nodes will be "0".
 This is done via below command:

 ```c